Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 Option 1: Help Astarion

-If you choose to help Astarion, he will enact Cazador’s plan on himself while baiting Cazador for his sacrificial position in BG3.
+If you choose to help Astarion, he will enact Cazador’s plan on himself while baiting Cazador for his sacrificial position.

 You will need to use the Illithid parasite to look at Astarion’s back and assist him in carving the same symbols on Cazador’s back instead.